Bertrand/handlebars-objc/doc/WritingHelpers.md

  - Block Helpers generally provide iterative or conditional constructs.
 Like normal helpers, they are passed parameters, but they also enclose block statements.

 For example, suppose the hosting application needs to display dates in a locale-dependent short format.
-The application could define a helper named "short_date_format" that takes an iso8601 date value and tranforms it into a short date format in users locale.
+The application could define a helper named "short_date_format" that takes an iso8601 date value and tranforms it into a short date format in user's locale.

 Templates may then use it this way:

  ```
    Date is {{short_date_format model.date}}.
  ```

 In this case, short_date_format is a simple helper that transforms a parameter into a formatted date string.
-The parameter value is model.date in our example and thus use values coming from the context.
+In our example, the parameter value is 'model.date' and thus is a value coming from the context.
-As we'll see in later examples, parameters can also be litteral (string, numbers, boolean).
+As we'll see in later examples, parameters can also be literal (string, numbers, boolean).

 An application could also provide a helper named "reverse_each" that iterates over an array in reverse order and executes a block of statements at each step: